emorycpa/emory.dev/README.md

 * `snippet/` - Small blocks of standalone markup, such as blockquotes or lists
 * `component/` - Complete items such as Carousels or Modals which may contain several Snippets
 * `section/` - Large blocks of content that builds out a section of a page which may contain several Components or Snippets
+* `wysiwyg/` - Small bits of placeholder markup used specifically for populating generic content into WYSIWYG areas in the template

 #### scss/ directory - Understanding the SASS structure